16 positive traits of dyslexia, A new perspective

 ‘‘Take a cookie they are good for you they have raisins in them!’’
 This always makes me laugh.

 My children and I like to touch things.
-It’s not enough to imagine how soft a blanket is or how rough the tree bark feels.
+It’s not enough to imagine a soft blanket or how rough the tree bark feels.
 We have to touch it.

 Often my kids accuse me of trying to poison them when I ask them to try new foods!
 Some dishes they say taste so terrible they feel like they are being poisoned.